SyphenAI/Syphen.AI/README.md

 Before that I built the red team from scratch, ran purple-team cycles, and turned threat intel into detection that actually worked.

-Now I’m on my own, shipping tools I always wished existed and helping teams who can’t afford (or don’t trust) the big vendors.
+Now I’m, Creating tools I always wished existed and helping teams who can’t afford (or don’t trust) the big vendors.

 ### What I actually do every day
 - Red-team LLMs, RAG pipelines, and agentic systems